 The LAA Justice of the Peace Bail Program was founded in 2018 to simplify the bail application process for anyone arrested in Alberta.
-In this blog, we’ll explain your right to bail, how the Justice of the Peace Bail Program works,
+In this blog, we’ll explain your right to bail and how the Justice of the Peace Bail Program works.

 Section 11(e) of the Charter gives a detained person the right to not be denied reasonable bail without justification.
 If the police charge someone and believe that continued detention is warranted, that individual has the right to a bail hearing within 24 hours, without any unreasonable delay.